emsifa/evo/README.md

 Now, our `BoolCaster` will be applied to cast `bool $remember` property.

-If you want to apply it to all of your DTO classes, you can create your own abstract DTO class to be used as a parent of your DTO classes.
+If you want to apply it to all of your DTO classes, you can create your own abstract DTO class to be used as a parent to all of your DTO classes.

 For example, create your own `app/DTO/DTO.php` file with code below: